top of page

 2. Support Hispanic-owned businesses

 Supporting Hispanic-owned businesses is an excellent way to celebrate Hispanic Heritage Month.
-Buying directly from Hispanic/Latinx owners and entrepreneurs helps close the racial wealth gap, empowers local communities, and creates additional jobs and opportunities.
+Buying directly from Hispanic/Latino owners and entrepreneurs helps close the racial wealth gap, empowers local communities, and creates additional jobs and opportunities.

 3. Volunteer or donate

-Another great way to celebrate Hispanic Heritage Month is to either donate time or money to nonprofits that serve and empower the Hispanic/Latinx community.
+Another great way to celebrate Hispanic Heritage Month is to either donate time or money to nonprofits that serve and empower the Hispanic/Latino community.
 Find a cause that resonates with you and consider giving back.

 4. Develop a new skill or hobby

-• Learn more about traditions and entertainment from Hispanic/Latinx cultures.
+• Learn more about traditions and entertainment from Hispanic/Latino cultures.
 Some examples include hosting a game night to play the Mexican card game Lotería or learning one of the many vibrant Latino dance styles.

 • Enjoy a local restaurant or try a new recipe rooted in these cultures